ddydeveloper/Roslyn.ApiClient.Codegen/README.md

 # Roslyn.ApiClient.Codegen
-Application for generating API REST client for an exisitng WebAPI service
+The tool for the auto generating client class for an existing webapi service.